gsass/gsass.site/README.md

 ## Notes for myself

 ### Developing for the website
-`yarn run dev` will build the webpack bundle and
+`yarn run dev` will build the webpack bundle in development mode and watch for file changes `yarn build` will build a production bundle

 ### Adding content
 Content is stored in markdown in the `content` directory of this repo.
 You can edit it as you would markdown.